Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ---

-Modules are written in an quite flexible way, therefore you don’t need to modify them from project to project, as the aim is to cover most of the functionality that a given resource type can provide, in a way that you can interact with any module just by sending the required parameters to it – i.e. you don’t have to know how the template of the particular module works inside, just take a look at the `readme.md` file of the given module to consume it.
+Modules are written in a quite flexible way, therefore you don’t need to modify them from project to project, as the aim is to cover most of the functionality that a given resource type can provide, in a way that you can interact with any module just by sending the required parameters to it – i.e. you don’t have to know how the template of the particular module works inside, just take a look at the `readme.md` file of the given module to consume it.

 The modules are multi-purpose, therefore contain a lot of dynamic expressions (functions, variables, etc.), so there’s no need to maintain multiple instances for different use cases.